Three families collaborate to create a child from what her doctor believes to be the second oldest cryopreserved embryo

 In 2010 the medical journal Fertility and Sterility reported, “19 years and 7 months […] represents the ‘oldest’ cryopreserved human embryos resulting in a live birth to date.”

-Established in 1983, two years after the first successful birth through in vitro fertilization (IVF) in the U.S., Reproductive Science Center of the San Francisco Bay Area has been a pioneering fertility medical practice.
-RSC was responsible for the nation’s second successful birth of a baby from a frozen embryo and is recognized today for its pregnancy rates and work with egg donors and egg donation for patients from northern California, the Western United States, Asia, India and around the world for patients pursuing medical tourism. www.rscbayarea.com
+Established in 1983, two years after the first successful birth through in vitro fertilization (IVF) in the U.S., Reproductive Science Center of the San Francisco Bay Area was responsible for the nation’s second successful birth of a baby from a frozen embryo.
+Today RSC is recognized for its pregnancy rates and work with egg donors and egg recipients from northern California, the U.S., Asia, India and from around the world.
+RSC is a trusted destination for patients pursuing medical tourism.
+For more information, please visit www.rscbayarea.com.